Michigan Labor Laws Guide

 Michigan payment laws

-First off, employers who have established a schedule of regularly recurring weekly or biweekly payday have to fulfill the following conditions:
+First off, employers who have established a schedule of regularly recurring weekly or biweekly paydays have to fulfill the following conditions:

-Employers with a regularly scheduled monthly payday have to pay their employees all wages earned in the previous month within 15 days of the end of the monthly pay period.
+Employers with a regularly scheduled monthly payday must pay their employees all wages earned in the previous month within 15 days of the end of the pay period.

 Michigan overtime laws